netdata/netdata/packaging/docker/README.md

 This is good for an internal network or to quickly analyse a host.

-For a permanent installation on a public server, you should [[secure the netdata instance|netdata-security]].
-See below for an example of how to install netdata with an SSL reverse proxy and basic authentication.

 ```bash
 docker run -d --name=netdata \
   -p 19999:19999 \